- Copywriting Services

 But what if you’re not selling in person?
 What if you have to rely on your written words to sell for you?
 Then you’d better be sure you’ve chosen the right words.

 Selling products online is nothing new.
-But with more and more people choosing e-commerce as their primary sales channel, the competition has grown exponentially.
+But with more and more people choosing e-commerce as their primary sales channel, especially since the COVID-19 pandemic, the competition has grown exponentially.

 Search for almost any product, and you’re likely to get dozens and possibly hundreds of online retailers selling it.
 When you’re the consumer, that’s a sweet situation.
 You can easily find precisely what you need and price shop to get the best deal.